 2. Superwinch 1130220 LT3000ATV 12 VDC Winch 3000 lbs/1360 kg

 Benefits bring convenience, and convenience brings customer satisfaction.
-The Superwinch 1130220 LT3000ATV 12 VDC Winch 3000 lbs/1360 kg is designed to make life easier for outsiders.
-An extended remote control length of 12’ gives the person the flexibility to move away from the ATV/UTV vehicle and multi-task by doing something else while operating winch pulling.
+The Superwinch 1130220 LT3000ATV 12 VDC Winch, 3000 lbs/1360 kg is designed to make life easier for outsiders.
+An extended remote control length of 12’ gives the person the flexibility to move away from the ATV/UTV vehicle and multi-task by doing something else while operating the winch pulling.

 - Rated line pull of 3,000 pounds